 Below are the major factors that affect life insurance rates.

 Life expectancy at birth in North Carolina is 77.8 years, lower than the life expectancy at birth for the US overall, which is 78.9 years.
-So, if you purchased a 30-year term life policy in North Carolina at age 50, you would be more likely than not to pass away before 80 years of age, the end of the term.
+Say you purchased a 30-year term life policy in North Carolina at age 50.
+You'd be more likely than not to pass away before 80 years of age, the end of the term.

-On the other hand, if you were 30 years old and purchased a 30-year term life policy, you would be well under North Carolina’s life expectancy of 77.8 years old when the policy term ended.
-You’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.
+What if you were 30 years old and purchased a 30-year term life policy?
+You'd be well under North Carolina’s life expectancy of 77.8 years old when the policy term ended.
+And you’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.

 Driving Record - Car accidents are incredibly common.
 They kill more than 30,000 people per year.
 If someone has a driving record littered with moving violations, they are at an increased risk of a premature demise.
 The result is higher rates.

 Firearm Deaths - Places that have higher rates of accidental or premature death generally have higher insurance premiums.
 A significant part of these untimely deaths comes from firearm injuries, which account for about 33,000 deaths in the US every year.
 In North Carolina, the death rate from injury due to firearms is 12.1 per 100,000 deaths, the #21 highest rate in the country.
 Nationwide, the average firearm death rate is 10.4 per 100,000.

-Gender - Since women live longer than men on average, they pay less for insurance than a similar man would, other things being equal.
-In North Carolina, the percentage of the population that’s female is 51.3%, and the percentage that’s male is 48.7%.
+Gender - Women live longer than men on average.
+So they pay less for insurance than a similar man would.
+In North Carolina, the percentage of the population that’s female is 51.3%.
+The percentage that’s male is 48.7%.
 In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.

 Health History - Most of us have one or two minor health issues.
-But if you have a serious illness, or if you have a family history of such illnesses, this can have a significant impact your insurance rates.
+But if you have a serious illness or a family history of such illnesses it can impact your insurance rates.